 International May Festival 2026

 The International May Festival has always been a place where the great works of history and the latest interpretations of our time come together.
-With 270 artists from 28 countries, the festival will celebrate its 130th anniversary from May 1 to 31, 2026—including a stylish "Déjeuner en blanc" at a long table in the theater colonnades on May 17.
+With 270 artists from 28 countries, the festival celebrated its 130th anniversary from May 1 to 31, 2026—including a stylish “Déjeuner en blanc” at a long table in the theater colonnades on May 17.

 Topic: This place is an archive